Educational requirements vary for buyers and purchasing agents, who also receive on-the-job training.

 Buyers and purchasing agents typically have a bachelor’s degree.
 A bachelor’s degree and a few years of work experience in procurement is required for purchasing manager positions.

 Educational requirements for buyers and purchasing agents usually vary with the size of the organization.
 Although a high school diploma may be enough at some organizations, many businesses require applicants to have a bachelor’s degree.
 For many positions, a degree in business, finance, or supply management is sufficient.
+For positions as a buyer or purchasing agent of farm products, a degree in agriculture, agriculture production, or animal science may be beneficial.

 Buyers and purchasing agents typically get on-the-job training for a few months.
 During this time, they learn how to perform their basic duties, including monitoring inventory levels and negotiating with suppliers.